 The marriage must take place within 90 days from the date of issuance--no exceptions.

-If divorced in Texas, there is a 30-day waiting period after the divorce is final before remarriage--unless waived.
+If divorced, there is a 30-day waiting period after the divorce is final before remarriage--unless waived.
 If the 30-day waiting period is waived, a certified copy must be presented at the time the license is purchased.

 The fee is $71 cash, Visa, Mastercard, American Express or Discover.
 (Credit card use adds an additional 3 percent fee.)